Flying To Krabi

-We would be at the beach for only 9 days, so I was determined to fly with less baggage.
+Our beach stay was for only 9 days, so I was determined to fly with less baggage.
 We re-packed our bags, being realistic about how much clothes we really needed in 36°C temperatures.
 This allowed us to check our 2 large bags at the airport in Bangkok (BKK).
 At 100THB per day per bag (about $3.50CAN), it was far cheaper than paying for excess baggage and carting a whole bunch of extra stuff.
 Yes – this was yet another lesson on how bad I had packed for this trip!

 There were over 20 options per day to fly from Bangkok to the Krabi beaches.
 We finally decided to fly Thai Air since they flew from BKK Airport.
 This would make it easier when we came back to Bangkok BKK for our final departure.
 There are no shortage of reasonably priced options to fly around Thailand.